Committees

 • thinking towards the future, not live in the past nor dwell on past occurrences

-• aligning the vision across stakeholders’ representative agencies
+• aligning the mission across members’ agencies

 • promoting inclusive and collaborative solutions

-• working together, for the good of all and sometimes putting others first
+• working together, for the good of all, and sometimes putting others first

 Mission